madda-sandbox/github-actions/readme.md

 you or someone new clones the project, you'll also want to initialize the modules (by default, submodules are not cloned)

+TODO: Add a bit about updating the reference of the submodule

 ```sh
 # Set up the submodule config in the super-project
 git submodule init